 Come the 1900’s Palmer workforce would be in excess of 9,000 men and boys.
 Charles Palmer also held major interests in the local Coal Mining industry.
-With this in mind Charles wanted to ferry coal to London, from the Durham coal fields, using his own steam collier ships.
-This is were the John Bowes, named after the coal mining concern, came into the story.
+With this in mind, Charles wanted to ferry coal to London, from the Durham coalfields, using his own steam collier ships.
+This is the John Bowes, named after the coal mining concern, came into the story.
 Driven by a propeller this steamship, the first of its kind, would prove beyond doubt the advantages of carrying coals both on the sea and to London propelled by steam.
 The John Bowes specifically designed to carry coal was the first steamship to transport, on a regular basis, what was called black diamonds from the coal pits of the North East to London.
-However, having said that the Bedlington of 1841, and the Q.E.D of 1844, both ships launched on the Tyne had a small amount of success, but were no where near the commercial success of Palmers vessels.
+However, having said that the Bedlington of 1841, and the Q.E.D of 1844, both ships launched on the Tyne had a small amount of success, but were nowhere near the commercial success of Palmer’s vessels.

-The ability to build well constructed ships soon earned Palmer worldwide recognition by 1909 as well as having berth for the construction of ships Palmer had establish blast furnaces, iron and steel works, a boiler and engine works on the site.
-The dock it-self Stretched nearly three quarters of a mile along the southern bank of the River Tyne.
+The ability to build well-constructed ships soon earned Palmer worldwide recognition by 1909 as well as having a berth for the construction of ships Palmer had to establish blast furnaces, iron and steel works, a boiler and engine work on the site.
+The dock it-self Stretched nearly three-quarters of a mile along the southern bank of the River Tyne.

 Prior to the construction of the John Bowes launched on the river in June 1852, an iron paddle tug called the Northumberland launched in April 1852, she was the first of his ships small and of little consequence, yet the industry would develop into a major supplier of ships.